LWUU/ML-LinR_LogR_JS/README.md

 You can use it by copying the entire function to the source code or create your own library by modifying it.

 I highly expected the room for the algorithm improvement.
-In case you (lucky enough) find a bug or have any feedback positive or negative, I am really looking forward to knowing it, and of course will try my best to make this work better!
+In case you (lucky enough) find a bug or have any feedback positive or negative, I am really looking forward to knowing it, and of course will make this work more robust and efficient!

 ### Get started by training the first model
 ```js